Is There a Dimmer Outlook Ahead for Bilibili Inc. (BILI)?

 Sponsored

+The average price from analysts is $164.59, which is $2.88 above the current price.
 BILI currently public float of 306.44M and currently shorts hold a 9.74% ratio of that float.
-Today, the average trading volume of BILI was 11.15M shares.
+Today, the average trading volume of BILI was 11.34M shares.

 BILI’s Market Performance